Energy • Environment • Exponential Organizations • Exponentials • GGC-Disaster Resilience • GGC-Food • GGC-General • Ethics • Impact

 Nicholas Haan has worked at the intersection of science, technology, social challenges, and innovation for the last 25 years.
 His issues of focus have included disaster relief, food security, environment, energy, public health, education, genetics, and information systems.
 And his affiliations have included the United Nations, governments, universities, donor agencies and non-governmental organizations.

-Nick is currently Vice President of Impact and on the Faculty at Singularity University.
+Nick is currently the Vice President of Impact and Faculty Chair of Global Grand Challenges.
 His introduction to global perspectives began as a science teacher in a remote Kenyan village with the Peace Corps.
 This experience led to more than 20 years of living and working internationally, mainly in East and Southern Africa (including living four years in villages without running water or electricity, which gives him a unique perspective on social challenges).